 Features of Zimbra Email Server

-- Zimbra offers real-time backup and restoring capabilities which allows enterprises to focus more on their services rather than security.
+- Zimbra offers real-time backup and restores capabilities, allowing enterprises to focus more on their services rather than security.

 - The robust one-click disaster recovery feature makes it very easy to restore sensitive information in case of any server failure.